iffse/burnback-qt/README.md

 Analysis of 2D burn surfaces (3D only when axisymmetric) for solid propellant rockets using Time Marching Method as an alternative of the Level Set Method.

-Built binaries can be found at [releases](https://github.com/iffse/burnback-qt/releases).
+Built binaries for Windows and MacOS can be found at [releases](https://github.com/iffse/burnback-qt/releases).
+For Linux is advisable to compile from source due to Qt has no compatibility across different distributions.

 Supports both light and dark theme.
 Should use accordingly to your system theme.
-If you want dark theme and it isn't, add `QT_QUICK_CONTROLS_MATERIAL_THEME=Dark` to your environment variables.
+If you want dark theme, and it isn't, add `QT_QUICK_CONTROLS_MATERIAL_THEME=Dark` to your environment variables.

 ## Usage